dangilman/pyHalo/README.rst

 https://ui.adsabs.harvard.edu/abs/2020arXiv200701308G/abstract

 I have put a jupyter notebook in the example_notebook directory that shows a simple usage example, generating a population of CDM halos with a number of default settings.
-I will add other example notebooks in the coming weeks that demonstrate how to render halos from other dark matter models.
+I will add other example notebooks soon that demonstrate how to render halos from other dark matter models.

 If you would like to use this package, please get in touch with me at gilman@astro.utoronto.ca - I am happy to help!